RoyAlbinus/RoyAlbinus/README.md

 ### Hi there 👋
+Welcome to my Github page.

+I want to better myself in programmig.
+For work i have done some C# projects and they are still in use today.
+There are many programming languages that i want to try like JavaScript , Python , Rust and Haskell

+So if you have a small project i can contritibute or help you with let me know.

 <!--
 **RoyAlbinus/RoyAlbinus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.